estebanmatias92/windev/README.md

 ### Running the script
 #### Prerequisites
-- First of all, make sure Windows Powershell **ExecutionPolicy** is at least RemoteSigned
+- First of all, make sure Windows Powershell **ExecutionPolicy** is at least RemoteSigned (May need to run this as Administrator)

 *`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`*